covelo12/Findings-ER/Findings.md

   seteuid(0);
 ```
 #### initConnection
 This function checks the sock state, adds one to the list of the number of servers goes to the structure CommService to get the string "192.168.160.143:12345", extracts the port from the IP, and creates a socket IPV4.
-Using those parameters class ConnectTimeout
+Using those parameters calls ConnectTimeout.

 #### connectTimout
 This function tries to connect to the IP and port specified in a given timeframe.
-It starts getting the file status flags

 #### getEndianness
 This function always returns "Little".

 #### getBuild
-This always returns "x86_64"
+This always returns "x86_64".

 #### UpdateNameSvrs
-This function writes in the "ect/resolve.conf" file the  line "nameserver 193.136.172.20\nnameserver 8.8.8.8\n" changin' the ususal DNS server, probably making an attacker-controlled machine the default DNS
+This function writes in the "ect/resolve.conf" file the  line "nameserver 193.136.172.20\nnameserver 8.8.8.8\n" changing the usual DNS server, probably making an attacker-controlled machine the default DNS.

 #### RecvLine
-(socket, buff, len)
-Recebe mensagens no socket byte a byte e guarda no buffer,  retorna o tamano dos dados ou -1 se falhar.
+Receives messages byte by byte on the socket and stores them in the buffer, returns the size of the data or -1 if it fails.

 #### ProcessCmd
  This Function receives as 1st parameter the length of the cmd and the second parameter is the actual cmd then it uses if clauses to determine what to execute.
 It is important to notice that in the end of some commands the attacker executes `ClearHistory` to clear all the commands done previosly trying to hide its actions.